phdyang007/EUVlitho/README.md

 - H. Tanabe, A. Jinguji and A. Takahashi, “Accelerating extreme ultraviolet lithography simulation with weakly guiding approximation and source position dependent transmission cross coefficient formula,” JM3 23(2024)014201.

 ### 2.1.
 Data preparation
 The first step is the data preparation for the training and validation.
 Two programs, m3.cpp and compress.py are in cnn/data directory.
-The first program m3.cpp generates mask patterns (mask.csv), M3D parameters (inputxx) and the list of (l, m) pairs.
+The first program m3.cpp generates mask patterns (mask.csv), M3D parameters (inputxx) and the list of the diffraction orders (l, m) contributing the image intensity.
+The maximum diffration orders contributing to the image intensity depend on the mask size and NA.
+We assume sigma=1.
+If the third column of the list is 0, M3D parameters ax and ay do not have values.